fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``edit_command_buffer``
     open the visual editor (controlled by the :envvar:`VISUAL` or :envvar:`EDITOR` environment variables) with the current command-line contents

-``delete-or-exit``
-    quit the shell if the current command-line is empty, or delete the character under the cursor if not

 ``fish_clipboard_copy``
     copy the current selection to the system clipboard